ImageMagick/Usage-Markdown/antialiasing/index.md

 ## Anti-Aliasing Introduction {#intro}

-ImageMagick when it draws images, does so in a very particular way.
+ImageMagick, when it draws images, does so in a very particular way.
 It draws them with an operation call "anti-aliasing".

 To demonstrate, I'll draw an image on a transparent background, then magnify a small part of the image so you can see what is happening.